How to Join Privacy Shield (part 1)How to Join Privacy Shield (part 1)

 This guide should be read in conjunction with the complete set of Privacy Shield Principles, which includes 16 Supplemental Principles.
 Following these steps will help to ensure that your organization is meeting the requirements for self-certification, as set forth in Supplemental Principle 6 (Self-Certification).

-1. Confirm Your Organization's Eligibility to Participate in the Privacy Shield: Any U.S. organization that is subject to the jurisdiction of the Federal Trade Commission (FTC) or the Department of Transportation (DOT) may participate in the Privacy Shield.
+1. Confirm Your Organization's Eligibility to Participate in the Privacy Shield: Only U.S. legal entities subject to the jurisdiction of the Federal Trade Commission (FTC) or the Department of Transportation (DOT) are eligible to participate in Privacy Shield.
+To self-certify for Privacy Shield, an eligible U.S. organization must provide to the Department of Commerce a self-certification submission containing the organization’s mailing address, which should be a valid U.S. mailing address.
 The FTC and DOT have both committed (See FTC letter or DOT letter for reference) that they will enforce the Privacy Shield Framework.

 - Generally, the FTC's jurisdiction covers acts or practices in or affecting commerce by any "person, partnership, or corporation."
 The FTC does not have jurisdiction over most depository institutions (banks, federal credit unions, and savings & loan institutions), telecommunications and interstate transportation common carrier activities, air carriers, labor associations, most non-profit organizations, and most packer and stockyard activities.
 In addition, the FTC's jurisdiction with regard to insurance activities is limited to certain circumstances.
 Note that to be transferred in reliance on the Privacy Shield, personal data must be processed in connection with an activity that is subject to the jurisdiction of at least one appropriate statutory body listed in the Framework.
 The DOT has exclusive jurisdiction over U.S. and foreign air carriers.
 The DOT and the FTC share jurisdiction over ticket agents that market air transportation.
 If you are uncertain as to whether your organization falls under the jurisdiction of either the FTC or DOT, then please be sure to contact the Privacy Shield Team at the Department of Commerce for more information.